-Officers are chosen and trained for their assignment as a K-9 handler.
+Officers are chosen and trained for their assignment as K-9 handlers.
 The officer and their police dog are considered a team and are assigned to a patrol shift.
 The K-9 team receives extensive ongoing training on a variety of tasks that include tracking and searching.

 Detectives assigned to Investigations are responsible for investigating a variety of crimes including homicides, serious assaults, sex offenses, identity theft, fraud, and other crimes committed against persons and property.

 Officers volunteer for the assignment of crisis negotiator.
-It is not a full-time unit, but their services are utilized during circumstances that require specialized training and equipment with those in crises and/or hostage situations.
+It is not a full-time unit, but its services are utilized during circumstances that require specialized training and equipment for those in crises and/or hostage situations.

 The Mooresville Police Department, in partnership with the Mooresville Graded School District, implemented a resource officer program in 1998.
-The program focuses on maintaining a safe school environment for students, teachers, administrators and staff.
-Each officer is assigned to a school and maintains a presence through the school day and during school functions.
+The program focuses on maintaining a safe school environment for students, teachers, administrators, and staff.
+Each officer is assigned to a school and maintains a presence throughout the school day and during school functions.

-Similar to Special Weapons and Tactics (S.W.A.T.), the Mooresville Police Department's Special Response Team (S.R.T.) is staffed by sworn officers that volunteer for the assignment.
-They receive specialized training, and are equipped with specialized protective equipment as well as lethal and non-lethal weaponry.
+Similar to Special Weapons and Tactics (S.W.A.T.), the Mooresville Police Department's Special Response Team (S.R.T.) is staffed by sworn officers who volunteer for the assignment.
+They receive specialized training and are equipped with specialized protective equipment as well as lethal and non-lethal weaponry.